 Assistive technology does not cure or eliminate learning difficulties, but it can help students capitalize on their strengths and work around challenges to increase their self-reliance and independence.

 Different tools are helpful for different students, depending on the challenges they face.
 For example, a student who struggles with reading but has great listening skills might benefit from a device that allows them to hear text while reading.

 At Lawrence, technology is thoughtfully embedded into daily life in a seamless K–12 integration.
 We train students and teachers on a variety of innovative devices, software, and tools that allow them to capitalize on their strengths, enhance learning, and increase engagement.
 The following are some of our most heavily-utilized tools:

 Laptops and Chromebooks are essential for students who do better when reading text in digital formats or who struggle with handwriting.
-Laptops and chromebooks allow students to use programs, such as Google Docs and OneNote, support executive function tasks because these programs use auto-save and make it easier for students to find and organize documents through search functions.
+Laptops and Chromebooks allow students to use programs such as Google Docs and OneNote.
+These programs support executive function tasks because they use auto-save and make it easier for students to find and organize documents through search functions.

 Touch LED boards encourage students to interact with content in the classroom.

 Digitizer pens and device touchscreens paired with OneNote allow students to take digital notes and to complete activities like worksheets that are tedious to type.